Introduction

 Bacterial ATP release is dependent on ATP synthesis at the inner bacterial membrane and correlates with bacterial growth

 After having demonstrated that sepsis-associated bacteria release ATP, we next questioned whether and how ATP release is dependent on ATP generation.
 ATP synthase and cytochrome oxidases, which are located in the inner bacterial membrane, are key components of ATP generation under aerobic conditions.
 Therefore, ATP release of the E. coli parental strain (PS) was compared to all available mutants of ATP synthase subunits (ΔatpA, ΔatpB, ΔatpC, ΔatpD, ΔatpE, ΔatpF, ΔatpH) and cytochrome bo3 oxidase subunits (ΔcyoA, ΔcyoB, ΔcyoC, ΔcyoD) from the Keio collection (Baba et al., 2006; Yamamoto et al., 2009).
-The use of different mutants allows to identify the most relevant subunits influencing ATP release.
+The use of different mutants allows to identify the most relevant subunits influencing ATP generation and release.
 Also it allows to identify a possible correlation of bacterial ATP release with growth, which is a function of ATP generation (Figure 2A) (Galber et al., 2021; Ihssen et al., 2021; Ivančić et al., 2008; Lundin, 2000).

 ATP release is dependent on ATP synthesis.